joelam789/shwr/README.md

 1.What is SHWR?

-SHWR (Simple Hand-Writing Recognizer) is a very simple but effective online hand recognition system based on DTW (Dynamic Time Warping) algorithm.
+SHWR (Simple Hand-Writing Recognizer) is a very simple but effective online handwriting recognition system based on DTW (Dynamic Time Warping) algorithm.
 It is written in pure C++ with no third party dependencies (except STL).

 ![test program with qt](https://a.fsdn.com/con/app/proj/shwr/screenshots/shwr_qt_sample_01.png)